-Professor Potter, Associate Professor Varian, Mrs. Franck, Mr. Turner, Mr. Wilson, Mrs. Hardenstein, Mr. Jones
+Associate Professors Sandefur and Varian, Mrs. Hardenstein, Miss Hittle, Mr. Turner, Mr. Wilson, Mr. Plant

-The courses in the Department of Speech are designed to provide education in the fundamentals of speech, including social adaptation and control, public address, and personal proficiency.
-Professional training is given, and students are prepared to become teachers in one or more of the following fields: public speaking, argumentation and debate, acting and dramatic production, interpretation, radio speaking, and speech correction.
+The courses in the Department of Speech are designed to provide education in the fundamentals of speech, including social adaptation and control, public autress, and personal proficiency.
+Students are trained in one or more of the following fields: public speaking, argumentation and debate, acting and dramatic production, interpretation, radio speaking, and speech correction.
 Since Upper College work in speech embraces these fields, the student should elect a program in General College that will apply directly to the specific interests in the field of speech which he proposes to follow in Upper College.